Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Author contributions

 \section{Author contributions}

-T. P. v.
-W. wrote the first draft with contributions from C. B.; T. P. v.
-W. wrote the code with contributions from J. B.; S. P. and J. H. D. conceived and supervised the project.
+T.P.v.W. wrote the first draft with contributions from C.B.; T.P.v.W. wrote the code with contributions from J.B.; S.P., J.H.D., and N.M. conceived and supervised the project.
 All authors reviewed and approved the final version of the manuscript.